-The interactive digital media tax credit (IDMTC) is for eligible registered corporations that develop interactive digital media products in B.C. after August 31, 2010 and before September 1, 2018.
+The interactive digital media tax credit (IDMTC) is for eligible registered corporations that develop interactive digital media products.

 The credit is calculated as 17.5% of eligible salary and wages incurred in the tax year.